This Sunday the WWE is hosting its best pay-per-view every year, as the ROYAL RUMBLE marches its way into our hearts.

 We’ll gladly take up the mantle as Philadelphia’s greatest shame.
 Last year’s event racked up 46 concussions, 476 total stitches, 97 pints of donated blood for injuries, and three unplanned pregnancies.
 And that was just in the women’s restroom.

 Behold!
 The Coggin Toboggan belt!
 We only have one, but thankfully we found it in a garbage can outside of the Palestra after last year’s event.
-Mike Trout must have “misplaced” it in that trashcan outside outside of the Palestra after we presented it to him for his win and informed him that there would be no prize money.
+Mike Trout must have “misplaced” it after we presented it to him for his win and informed him that there would be no prize money.

 How poor David Coggin still allows us to put his likeness on the world’s dumbest championship belt is beyond me.
 We love you David!